burlachenkok/burlachenkok.github.io/_posts/2023-03-13-Removing-of-old-website-by-Google.md

 * Developing at a user-space level for Linux/Posix OS and Windows Family OS.
 * Convex Optimization and Numerical Optimization.
 * Notes about various mathematical tools, including Fourier Transform and Fourier Series.
-* Classical things from Linear Dynamical Systems and classical (at least for people aware with Convex Optimization) things in Control.
+* Classical things from Linear Dynamical Systems and classical (at least for people aware of Convex Optimization) things in Control.
 * Thinking about concepts from Statistics and Machine Learning: KL-divergence, Gini index, Math behind backpropagation.
 * Describing popular tricks for Deep Learning.
 * Understanding Decision Trees from scratch.